-Juniors and Seniors may apply to participate in the Richland Transfer Academy (RTA) if that student meets criteria set forth by Richland Community College and possesses a 3.0 High School GPA prior to the start of their desired RTA term.
+Juniors and Seniors may apply to participate in the Richland Transfer Academy (RTA) if that student meets criteria set forth by Richland Community College and possesses a 3.5 (incoming juniors) and 3.2 (incoming seniors) High School GPA prior to the start of their desired RTA term.
 This academy affords students at CGHS the opportunity to complete general education classes that may be transferred to state universities.
 The Board of Education and Richland Community College reserves the right to use a selection process involving the number of students who attend.
-Students must utilize District #100 provided transportation service to RTA or receive prior approval from the Principal for alternative transportation.
 Students will assume responsibility for purchasing and acquiring all books and other materials necessary for classes.
 Students and parents understand that all grades at the academy affect GPA and subsequently class rank.
 Any student not completing a course with a passing grade for the semester will be charged the full cost of the course.
 Students attending RTA will be required to report to RTA on days when Cerro Gordo Schools are not in session and RTA is in session.
 On days when RTA classes are not held, students will only be required to be on campus when their Cerro Gordo High School classes meet.
 Suspensions at RTA will result in suspension at CGHS and suspensions at CGHS will result in suspensions at RTA.
-Participation in the HTA program can be revoked at any time by the building principal based on student coursework, attendance, or behaviors.
+Participation in the RTA program can be revoked at any time by the building principal based on student coursework, attendance, or behaviors.